Talk for Writing

 In Writing and SPaG, assessment as learning is the start of every lesson as pupils revise new vocabulary and definitions.
 Dictation also forms part of assessment in Writing and SPaG.

 In Writing and SPaG, assessment of learning is based on invent week outcomes as we track pupils’ independent writing skills.
 Assessment of writing is also moderated half-termly by the staff teams.
 Assessment also informs the teacher’s planning for the next cycle of writing.
-There are usually 2 or 3 assessed pieces of writing each half term.
+There are usually two or three assessed pieces of writing each half term.
 We assess against our Progression Document which is also used as a planning tool for teachers when devising model texts and as a toolkit for our young writers in class.

 Summative Writing attainment data is collected bi-annually in line with the JMAT arrangements.